-- Design a minimum of five, 18-hole new golf courses (or approved equivalent renovations)
+- Design a minimum of five 18-hole golf courses (or approved equivalent renovations)

 - Be sponsored by three active members who can vouch for character, integrity and skill

-- Abide by the ASGCA’s standards of professional practice and a stringent Code of Ethics
+- Meet ASGCA’s standards of professional practice and abide by a stringent Code of Ethics

 - Landscape Architecture / Land Planning

 - Plans & Graphic Production